ChrisJan00/livecode_love/README.md

 In this case "exampleList" will be an empty list the first time the code is run, and will keep its value on successive runs of the same code.

 ---
 Depending on your coding style, the changes in your code might not be applied.
-For example:
+For example consider the following code:

+	local EntityList = EntityList or {}

 	function love.load()
-		EntityList = {}
 		table.insert(EntityList, { x = 0 })
 	end